UCLHp/QAplans/README.md

 This will allow the generation of plans either from a custom `.csv` file or define a set of spot grids.

-There is a secondary package `.outputPlans.py`

-This is designed specifically for producing output files for dose calibration.
-May be useful to operate in conjunction with the package `changePlan/multiplyBeams.py` if need repeats of each beam.
+There is a sub-package called `_multiplyBeams.py` which will take an existing plan and multiply each beam within the plan by a given amount.
+Appends `xN` to the plan name where `N` is the number of repeats of each beam. **BEWARE** PTC cannot handle more than 50 or so beams before struggling.

 ## Limitations / Known Bugs